INCOME TAX TIPS

 CHILD TAX CREDIT

-We at Ace Tax and Realty would like to remind you that the child tax credit remains $1,000 for a qualifying child under age 17.
+We at Ace Tax and Realty would like to remind you that the child tax credit is up to $2,000 for a qualifying child under age 17.
 A qualifying child is a son, daughter, stepchild, eligible foster child who is a dependent, brother, sister, stepbrother, stepsister, or descendent of one of them (including grandchild, niece and nephew).
 This credit is nonrefundable, and can only reduce the taxpayer's income tax.
 This amount is subject to change based on your taxable income.

 ADDITIONAL CHILD TAX CREDIT